games-on-whales/gow/README.md

     abeltramo/retroarch
 ```

 Connect over Moonlight by manually adding the IP address of the PC running the Docker container.
-To validate the PIN you can use the Sunshine web interface (at `https://<IP>:47990/`) or directly calling: `curl <IP>:47989/pin/0706`.
+To validate the PIN you can use the Sunshine web interface (at `https://<IP>:47990/` username: sunshine password is auto generated on startup check the docker logs.) or directly calling: `curl <IP>:47989/pin/0706`.

 From Moonlight start RetroArch, you should be able to see the main UI: